 On or before October 15 of each year, ACWWA's budget officer submits a draft budget to the Governing Board.
 The budget covers proposed operations and funding requirements for the ensuing fiscal year.
-On or before December 31 the Governing Board adopts the budget.
+On or before December 31 of the current year the Governing Board adopts the budget.
 ACWWA advertises all required meetings of budget discussions along with the intent to adopt the budget.

-A resolution adopting the budget and appropriating the funds is filed with ACWWA's budget officer whose duty it is to disburse moneys or issue orders for the payment of moneys as required by statute.
+A resolution adopting the budget and appropriating the funds is filed with ACWWA's Budget Officer whose duty it is to disburse moneys or issue orders for the payment of moneys as required by statute.
 The final adopted budget for ACWWA is the operating and fiscal guide for the ensuing year.